demisto/content/Packs/Netcraft_V2/Integrations/Netcraft/README.md

 ***
 Report email messages to Netcraft for analysis.
-The mail will be examined for malicious attachments and URLs.
+The email will be examined for malicious attachments and URLs.
-Optionally, mails can be encrypted before upload.
-If a mail is encrypted before upload, it should be encrypted with AES-256-CBC, for example using OpenSSL.
+Optionally, emails can be encrypted before upload.
+If an email is encrypted before upload, it should be encrypted with AES-256-CBC, for example using OpenSSL.

 #### Base Command